-In addition to the admission requirements for the School of Education, students in Bilingual Education must demonstrate proficiency in the use of grammar, punctuation and syntax in English and Spanish and demonstrate oral communications skills in both languages.
+In addition to the admission requirements for the School of Education, students in the Bilingual Education Extension Program must demonstrate proficiency in oral and written Spanish by taking the OPIc and WPT exams.

 A. General Education

 All students must fulfill the College’s Liberal Education Curriculum requirements as stated in the Liberal Education Curriculum Bulletin.
 In addition, all Childhood and Exceptional Education majors must complete:

 An upper division literature course in English to satisfy the “Humanities” requirement

 Two mathematics courses, one of which must satisfy the College’s mathematics proficiency requirement

 Two semesters of the same foreign language (American Sign Language is acceptable)

 B. A 32 credit concentration in a liberal arts or science discipline.